graphpaperpress/Sell-Media/readme.txt

 == Changelog ==

 = 2.2.7 =
+* New: Keywords for attachments.
+* New: Search filters.
 * New: Bulk/ Quick edit on backend item listing.
 * New: 'sell_media_taxonomies' shortcode to displays recent entry from each custom taxonomy.
 * New: 'sell_media_thanks' filter in 'sell_media_thanks' shortcode.
+* New: Title and Quick View optional display (new settings).
+* New: Layouts, Query, Search, Upgrades classes.
 * Fix: Keep data on plugin deactivation.
 * Fix: Signup issue on registration.
 * Fix: Fix session errors.
 * Fix: Other minor bug fixings.
+* Fix: Varios coding standards.
+* Fix: Remove legacy code for taxonomy metadata.

 = 2.2.6 =
 * Fix: Error if not selling prints fixed